SASM235/SASM235/README.md

-I am a Geospatial Analyst and a postgraduate in Applied Geology.
+I am a geospatial student at RMIT and a postgraduate in Applied Geology.
 I am passionate about processing, analyzing, and interpreting geospatial data.
 I enjoy learning and utilizing various geospatial platforms for Earth Science applications.

 Welcome to my page!!

 ### Education

+**Masters in Geospatial Science** _(2022-2024)_

 **Post Graduate Diploma** _Remote Sensing and GIS with specialization in Geosciences_ _(2016-2017)_